klm127/outerdocs/README.md

 1. Looks for `@outerdocs` tags in source files.
 2. When the tag is found, finds the external doc namespace reference, which is the first word in the value.
 So for `@outerdocs Phaser.Game`, outerdoc will find `Phaser`
 3. Looks in the [jsdoc configuration file](https://jsdoc.app/about-configuring-jsdoc.html) for the `outerdocs` configuration object.
 4. Looks in the `outerdocs` object for the external namespace configuration object.
+For example, `outerdocs.Phaser`.
 5. Builds a URL based on that namespace's settings and the value given to `@outerdocs`.
 6. Adds a [@link](https://jsdoc.app/tags-inline-link.html) to the [@see array](https://jsdoc.app/tags-see.html) of the doclet.
 7. Sets the url of the `@link` to the built URL.
 Sets the text of the `@link` to the text that was given to the `@outerdocs` tag.